 Many new players miss this point and create additional obstacles for their way to success.
 Therefore, if you dedicate specific amount to poker, just deposit it and do not even consider that as your actual money.

-If you imagine it just as play chips, you will not feel so pressured to win and can concentrate on what matters – learning the game and making right decisions.
+Imagine it just as play chips, you will not feel so pressured to win and can concentrate on what matters – learning the game and making right decisions.
 Thus, knowing that you do not need to take that money to pay your rent, buy food or spend on anything else will let you have way more order in life.
 You will not carry your emotions outside of the game when running bad and this is a straight way to success.

 Keep your poker money in one place